RayWangWR/DCUDA/README.md

 # DCUDA
-This code runs the A31->D10 partial domain adaptation on Office31.
+This code runs the A31->D10 partial domain adaptation on Office31 for this [paper](https://arxiv.org/abs/1905.13331).
 Go to the home directory of the project and run the following:

 ```
 pip install -r requirements.txt